-Double-click on an element to display the 'Properties' dialog for that element, and select the 'Responsibilities > Scenarios' page of the dialog.
+You can either double-click on an element or right-click on it and select the 'Properties' option, to display the 'Properties' dialog for that element.
+Select the 'Scenarios' tab of the dialog.

-• The Scenarios view does not prevent you from creating more than one basic path, but it would be unusual to define more than one
+• The Scenarios displays do not prevent you from creating more than one basic path for the scenario on an element, but it would be unusual to define more than one